 Check out the first single from our new collaborative album with David Thomas Broughton, already available for pre-order from Song by Toad

 Juice are very pleased to announce that they will be touring new material with singer-songwriter David Thomas Broughton throughout September 2014 from their new collaborative album, ‘Sliding the Same Way’.
-Released on ‘Song by Toad’ on 12th September, it is available for pre-order HERE!
+Released on ‘Song by Toad’ on 22nd September, it is available for pre-order HERE! and their first single ‘In Service’ is out now!
 See the Future Events page for more information.

 4 star review from The Times and 5 stars from Sinfini Music and So So Gay Magazine:

 So So Gay said:

 “It’s rare that an album hits our desks here at So So Gay that turns out to be literally flawless…Therein lies the threesome’s greatest innate gift: the ability to take a piece of work seemingly so at odds with what one would expect classically trained singers to attempt and turn it into something astonishing…a rare feat of musical genius in a musical world saturated by conveyor belt talent show pop puppets and generic mass-produced pseudo-house…this album goes beyond simple harmonisation, packing a killer punch with its breadth and depth.”
 Blimey !